 Amount.
-For first 20 years of service, 35/80 of base pay.
-For each year in excess of 20 an additional 1/80 is added up to a maximum of 45/80 of base pay for 30 or more years of service.
-In addition, and not subject to the above maximum, for each year over 25, a benefit of 1/2% of base pay is added to the benefit.
+50% of base pay.
+For each year over 25 an additional 1/2% of base pay is added to the benefit.
 (The additional benefit is not subject to the post retirement adjustment provisions.)

-Pay Used For Plan Purposes.
+Pay Used for Plan Purposes.
 "Base pay" means the salary of a first grade fireman.

-Disability Retirement.
+Disability Retirement

 Eligibility.
-Disabled to the extent that no longer able to perform the duties of a fireman before being eligible for age & service retirement.
+Disabled to the extent that no longer able to perform duties of a fireman before being eligible for age & service retirement.